 This medication slows down the activity of the enzyme monoamine oxidase B (MAO-B), the enzyme that metabolizes dopamine in the brain, delaying the breakdown of naturally occurring dopamine and dopamine formed from levodopa.
 When taken in conjunction with levodopa, selegiline may enhance and prolong the effectiveness of levodopa.

-Side effects may include heartburn, nausea, dry mouth, and dizziness.
-Confusion, nightmares, hallucinations, and headache occur less often and should be reported to your doctor.
+Side effects may include heartburn, nausea, dry mouth and dizziness.
+Confusion, nightmares, hallucinations and headache occur less often and should be reported to the doctor.

 Trihexyphenidyl, benztropine mesylate, biperiden HCL and procyclidine work by blocking acetylcholine, a chemical in the brain whose effects become more pronounced when dopamine levels drop.
 These medications are most useful in the treatment of tremor and muscle rigidity, as well as in reducing medication-induced parkinsonism.
 They are generally not recommended for extended use in older patients because of complications and serious side effects.

 Side effects may include dry mouth, blurred vision, sedation, delirium, hallucinations, constipation and urinary retention.
 Confusion and hallucinations may also occur.